Protective Security Courses

 ASIO-T4 Security Practitioners Course Security Zones.

-The course covers the key elements of Security Zones (for the protection of information), as identified in the Australian Government Protective Security Policy Framework (PSPF) with a focus on the practical application of ASIO Technical Notes 1/15 Physical Security of Zones and 5/12 Physical Security of Zone 5 Areas.
+This course covers the key elements of Security Zones (for the protection of information), as identified in the Australian Government Protective Security Policy Framework (PSPF) with a focus on the practical application of ASIO Technical Notes 1/15 Physical Security of Zones and 5/12 Physical Security of Zone 5 Areas and associated annexes.

 - Introduction to ASIO-T4 and the Security Construction and Equipment Committee (SCEC)